pj-codes/amazon-scraper/README.md

 ## To run the script on linux:
 1. Open the terminal.
-2. Just navigate to the SoStronk folder.
+2. Just navigate to the amazon-scraper folder.
 3. Type "python3 simple_tracker.py" without quotes to run the code.